iarna/fetch-fic/API.md

 const fetch = require('./fetch.js')
 ```

-## fetch (href | {href, referer}, opts) → [Object, Buffer]
+## fetch (href, opts) → [Object, Buffer]

 Fetches `href` using the cache via `node-fetch`.
 Unlike `node-fetch` it
 returns an Array containing an Object and a Buffer instead of a result object.

-If an object is given instead of a URL then its `href` property will be used
-and its `referer` set as the `Referer` header.

 In addition to `node-fetch` options, `opts` may contain:

 * cookieJar — Provide your own cookiejar.
 If not specified then a global
   persistent cookiejar will be used.
-* maxConcurrency — The maximum number of simultaneous requests.
-* requestsPerSecond — The maximum number of requests to make per second.
 * cacheBreak — If true, invalidate the cache entry for this href before
   fetching it.
 * noNetwork — If true then a cache miss will result in an error.
+* referer — The equivalent of setting opts.headers.Referer.

+And finally, these options can only be set on the first invocation.
+Changing them later will be ingnored.

+* maxConcurrency — The maximum number of simultaneous requests.
+* requestsPerSecond — The maximum number of requests to make per second.

 ## fetch.setCookieSync (cookie, href)